-If you’re someone who is getting married soon and worrying over the fact how to get every events of your marriage ceremony recorded like a fairy-tale?
+If you’re someone who is getting married soon and worrying over the fact how to get every event of your marriage ceremony recorded like a fairy-tale?
 Or, you just have finished watching the marriage video and photos of your favorite celebrity couple, and secretly wishing to have such a cinematic video of your own wedding.
 Then you’ve come to the right post.
-You can use Drone cameras in weddings for photography and makking video .
+You can use Drone cameras in weddings for photography and making videos.

 Marriage is a special event in everyone’s life and spending money on wedding videos or photographs is worth every penny.
-Now, the wedding photographs that goes viral on Instagram or the video that is trending on YouTube, makes you wonder how they get such wide-landscaped shots that too from various different angles.
+Now, the wedding photographs that go viral on Instagram or the video that is trending on YouTube, make you wonder how they get such wide-landscaped shots that too from various angles.

 The secret is a drone camera.
 It can be tricky to use one if you are only familiar with using drones for photography.
 After reading this article your worries will be put at ease and you can enjoy your wedding knowing every beautiful moment is being captured.

-Continue reading to be familiarize yourself on how to use a drone camera in a wedding.
+Continue reading to familiarize yourself with how to use a drone camera in a wedding.

 - Camera Quality and Resolution

-There are drones that come with a feature called gimbal.
-Gimbal offers bracket kind arrangement that holds the camera steady.
+Some drones come with a feature called a gimbal.
+Gimbal offers a bracket kind arrangement that holds the camera steady.
 With this setting, you can be positive about getting non-blurry pictures and videos of an object which is motion.
 It is needless to mention how useful this feature can be in wedding photography or videography.
-Gimbles also reduces jerkiness caused from camera movement.
+Gimbles also reduce jerkiness caused by camera movement.

 - Go Steady, Go Slow